 Years 7 – 9 Studies

 There is a strong middle schooling philosophy in the lower secondary school from Years 7 to 9, where the number of teachers is minimized to help each student transition from the Junior School to the Secondary School.
-A core curriculum of English, Mathematics, Science, History and Geography, Health and Physical Education (HPE), ICT, Japanese, Business Enterprise, Graphics, Visual Arts, and Drama forms an excellent foundation for the senior phase of the Secondary School.
+A core curriculum of English; Mathematics; Science & Engineering; Humanities (History, Geography, Civics); Health and Physical Education (HPE); Philosophical Inquiry;

 Integrated Study Project